publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schVI/m__us_usc_t15_s1693h.md

     (b) __Acts of God and technical malfunctions__

-    A financial institution shall not be liable under subsection (a)(1) or (2) of this section if the financial institution shows by a preponderance of the evidence that its action or failure to act resulted from—
+    A financial institution shall not be liable under subsection (a)(1) or (2) if the financial institution shows by a preponderance of the evidence that its action or failure to act resulted from—

         (1) an act of God or other circumstance beyond its control, that it exercised reasonable care to prevent such an occurrence, and that it exercised such diligence as the circumstances required; or